strimzi/proposals/068-performance-testing.md

             └── test-performance-metrics.txt
 ... # more dates
 ```
-where each of these files contains values, scraped by `Thread` in the test.
+where each of these files contains values scraped by `Thread` in the test.
 This is content of the `system_load_average_1m.txt` file:
 ```bash
 Timestamp: 2024-03-16-13-51-13-997, Values: [3.87]